Boot and shutdown

 Various system features

-If the kiosk is booted on a low spec PC with less than 512MB of RAM it may be necessary to enable zRAM compression to provide virtual swap for the operating system:
+If the kiosk is booted on a PC with low RAM then it may be necessary to enable zRAM compression to provide virtual swap for the operating system:

 The system can be configured to use custom keyboard layouts.
 If a second layout is defined then it's possible to switch between them with 'Ctrl+Space' key combination:

-SSH and VNC allow real time monitoring of the kiosk systems:
+SSH and VNC services allow real time monitoring of the kiosk systems:

-Screensaver is shipped with kiosk by default and if enabled, can stop 'burn in' of older monitors:
+Screensaver is shipped with kiosk by default and if enabled, can stop 'burn in' of monitors:

 Local files can be accessed if file protocol is enabled in the wizard.
 This feature comes in handy when the kiosk displays offline content without downloading anything from the network: